llkongs/AutoCodex/SPEC.md

 ## Goal
-Provide an initialization workflow so users can clone this framework repo and create isolated project folders without manual copying.
+Provide an initialization workflow so users can clone this framework repo and create isolated project folders without manual copying, with an intake step that gathers requirements and defines roles.

 ## Non-goals
 - Building any project-specific features or tasks beyond the framework.